Aj1ya/Todolist/README.md

 This is a to do list app.

-version 1.3
+version 1.4

 #Add
-- Added header and footer template
+- Ejs templating to reduce repeatable functions ie. function getDate() and getDay()